 Although many previous findings illustrate that online training system comes with numerous challenges as addressed.
-But when making comparison between the benefits and barriers of online learning system, Tarus, Gichoya, and Muumbo (2015) at Kenyan public university admitted that "the benefits and opportunities presented by e-learning far outweigh the challenges" (Tarus et al., 2015).
-Moreover, the learning style for the web-based learning class (Zemsky & Massy, 2004) was obviously evaluated better than the learning style of traditional learning class with laboratories, field work and observations and so on (Manochehr, 2006).
-These expressions completely appreciate and contribute to the establishment and development of the online training system.
+But when making comparison between the benefits and barriers of online learning system, Taros et.al (2015) at Kenyan public university admitted that "the benefits and opportunities presented by e-learning far outweigh the challenges" (Tarus, Gichoya, & Muumbo, 2015).
+Moreover, the learning style for the web-based learning class (Zemsky, Massy, & why) was obviously evaluated better than the learning style of traditional learning class with laboratories, field work and observations and so on (Manochehr, 2006).
+These expressions completely appreciate and contribute to the establishment and development the online training system.